Duolingo: Everything You Need to Know

 Duolingo Website

-The website (duolingo.com) is really close to the app.
+The website (duolingo.com) is close to the app.
 The difference is that there is a forum, and you acquire lingots instead of diamonds.

 The website puts everything at a glance and makes it easy for the user.